 We accomplish this by supporting the development of research proposals and projects that are interdisciplinary and span multiple institutions.
 We participate in opportunity scanning and the development of research partnerships that advance new discoveries, impact health outcomes, and promote socially responsible population-based research.

-CGHSR and the Guangxi Center for Disease Prevention and Control (Guangxi CDC), Nanning, China request proposals for new research projects based in Guangxi, China.
-Proposals due September 16, 2016.
+CGHSR and the Guangxi Center for Disease Prevention and Control (Guangxi CDC), Nanning, China fund proposals for new research projects based in Guangxi, China.

 This series highlights best practices in planning and implementing global health research studies.

 The program provides 11-months of support for doctoral students and post-doctorate trainees interesting in conducting research in one of our partner countries.
 Fellowship funding includes stipend, research funds, and travel.